leonorae/HereItIs/PAGE_TESTING.md

 - links back to homepage (either submitting or cancelling)

 ### List of tests for verifying the rendering of the page
+1. Test: Forms display correct fields:
+   - Ensure correct fields for data entry, with required fields appropriately marked
+   - Ensure user is able to enter data of correct type for new event into the correct question forms

+2. Test: Attempt complete message after new data entry
+   - If valid data supplied in each required form, display a "successful artist creation" message

+3. Test: Correct link to the destination pages
+   - Ensure link back to list of artists page works correctly
+   - Ensure a link to the newly created artist is displayed after user submits correct information

+5. Test: Verify input type and constraints
+   - Ensure input of incorrect data type into an entry form is either impossible or displays an error to the user

+6. Test: Responsive design
+   - Check that the page layout adjusts appropriately for various page sizes (desktop, tablet, and mobile views)

 ## 6. List of artist: